brianV/Revisioning-D7-Port/README.txt

 =====
 You should now be in business.
 Log in as one of the authors and Create content.
 Save.
-Log out, then log in as a moderator to publish the content via the My content >> Pending tab.
+Log out, then log in as a moderator to publish the content via the Accessile content >> Pending tab.
 Click on the title of the post, then open the desired revision by clicking on the date.
 Check the content, the press the publish link.
 Note that up to this point content isn't visible to the public.